 Venture Capital is a highly competitive industry; that is why we highly recommend you also read the following books before interviewing with a VC fund.
 The more you can empathize with entrepreneurs and understand their pain points, the better you will do in your interview.

 The Lean Startup by Eric Ries: In this foundational book, the author talks about how early-stage startups should use the scientific method to search for a sustainable business model while mitigating risks.
-This book introduces the minimum viable product (MVP) concept and explains why founders should not rely on the same frameworks used by large corporations.
+This book introduces the minimum viable product (MVP) concept, lists metrics founders should track and explains why founders should not rely on the same frameworks used by large corporations.

 Raising Venture Capital for the Serious Entrepreneur by Dermot Berkery: This book is a guide that uses three case studies to explain how VCs arrange financing for companies, including what they are looking for in a company, how they value an early-stage venture, how to structure the term sheet, etc.